InsertCoolNameHere/RadixPlus/README.md

 - Interface can be dockerized to run on any platform
 - Data archival in Cyverse's IRODS

-The current version is pre-packaged as a Java Archive file.
+The current version is pre-packaged as a Java Archive file, and directory structures are preserved from the original setup here.
+In the current state, there is a significant amount of unnecessary software included in this repository.
+This is due to re-use of some code from other applications and fearing breaking dependencies by removing code.

 ## Requirements
 - Linux based OS
 - Java 8